 Since it’s a late Thursday night and I accidentally drank 5 shots of espresso this morning and then had some black tea this evening, I think it’s time for me to tell you a story about this mac and cheese before I can call it a night.

-If I had to choose one thing to eat for the rest of my life, it would hands down be Macaroni and Cheese.
+Basically, if I had to choose one thing to eat for the rest of my life, it would hands down be Macaroni and Cheese.
 I love the boxed kinds, restaurant kinds, baked kinds, all kinds.
-Unfortunately, magically delicious and healthy are not always directly correlated.
+In college, I lived off this stuff, especially Target’s generic macaroni and cheese boxes.
+They were $1.99 for 3 boxes or something in Stockton, CA. Every college student’s dream.
+Unfortunately, magically delicious, cheap, and healthy are not always directly correlated.
 Lame.

-- 8 ounces whole-wheat or veggie elbow noodles, (2 cups)
+- 8 ounces of your choice of lentil pasta, whole-wheat, or veggie elbow noodles, (2 cups)

 - About 3 cups frozen chopped broccoli (or fresh broccoli florets – cut small)

 - About 3 cups bag of baby spinach or baby kale